-Providers and individual staff persons who provide CHOICES services are accountable for ensuring the supports are provided in accordance with each Individual's PCSP, including implementation of strategies identified to help mitigate risk, but should not be held responsible if, in spite of appropriate supports and implementation of appropriate and reasonable risk mitigation strategies, an untoward event occurs.
-The CHOICES program acknowledges and value dignity of choice and recognize that the normal taking of risks in life is essential for personal growth and development and maximizing quality of life.
+Providers and individual staff persons who provide HCBS and/or ICF/IID services are accountable for ensuring the supports are provided in accordance with each individual's PCSP, including implementation of strategies identified to help mitigate risk, but should not be held responsible if, despite appropriate supports and implementation of appropriate and reasonable risk mitigation strategies, an untoward event occurs.
+The CHOICES, ECF CHOICES, Katie Beckett, 1915(c) waiver, and ICF/IID programs acknowledge and value dignity of choice and recognize that the normal taking of risks in life is essential for personal growth and development and maximizing quality of life.